Grilled food is magnificent, isn't it? Juicy steaks with grill marks. Savory marinated vegetables. Pineapple dripping with sweet-and-salty juices.

 There are vast numbers of grill options available!
-And while that’s a good thing, it makes choosing the right one a tough task.
+And while that's a good thing, choosing the right one is tricky.

-We put together a list of the top 8 types of grills and their pros and cons so you can choose the one that best fits your needs and lifestyle.
+We compiled a list of the top 8 types of grills and their pros and cons so you can choose the one that best fits your specific needs and style.

 After that, you can start making amazing food that your family and friends will love!